 What is U Non-Immigrant Visa?

 There are two main reasons having an experienced immigration lawyer on your side is beneficial if you are applying for a U-Visa.
-First, a lawyer is familiar with the process, forms, and evidence required to give you the best chance for success..
+First, a lawyer is familiar with the process, forms, and evidence required to give you the best chance for success.
 An attorney can also help you strategize your approach to filing for a U visa.
 Your goal should be to give yourself the best chance for a successful application.
-Talking to an informed and experienced attorney can accomplish this.

 You may be eligible for a U Non-Immigration visa if: